The Good Times

 Charlie My story begins in Cincinnati, Ohio, and, at this time, continues from Scottsdale, Arizona.
 Throughout my journey from Ohio to Arizona, I have lived in eight decades, experienced two centuries, and witnessed two millennia.

 In my youth, I was a tall, slender kid who was not very athletic.
 I performed well in school, but my report cards consistently noted "Doesn't work to maximum ability."
-I told my parents, "I prefer to work smarter, not harder."
+I didn't view myself as lazy and I told my parents, "I prefer to work smarter, not harder."

-Upon reaching 20, I had an ineresting job, a ham radio station, great music, weekend dancing, and a 57' Chevy.
-I enlisted in the Air Force and I lost my ham radio station, my music, my friends, and my car.
-Starting anew, though, I found a wife, a family, nice homes, a technical career, college, and a comfortable lifestyle.
+When I enlisted in the Air Force, I lost everything: my ham radio equipment, my car, my records, and my friends.
+However, as I started anew, I gained a wife, a family, a home, an electronics career, college, and built a very comfortable lifestyle.

-At 60, I enjoyed a nice home, a gentle cat, dance partners, and a rewarding software career.
-I owned real estate, premium cars, and spent weekends on the golf course.
-Life was good and I published my autobiography.
-I designed it to look and read like a newspaper with each "news story" a chapter in my life.
-I titled my newspaper The Good Times because life had been "a good time."
+At the age of 60, I had a lovely home, a cat named Brandy, strong relationships, dance partners, and a fulfilling career in computing.
+I possessed real estate, high-end cars, and spent my weekends playing golf.
+Life was comfortable, and I wrote my autobiography.
+I crafted it to resemble a newspaper, with each "news story" representing a chapter of my life.
+I named my newspaper The Good Times because life had been "a good time."

-Upon turning 80, I was residing in Arizona.
-I had a loving partner, a precious cat, a lovely home, vacations in Mexico, extravagant cruises, and a luxury car.
-I danced across both the Atlantic and Pacific Oceans and played golf at prestigious courses.
-By this time, my autobiography had expanded significantly since the first publishication of The Good Times.
+When I reached the age of 80, I was living in Arizona.
+I had a loving partner, a cat called Lucky, a beautiful home, vacations in Mexico, lavish cruises, and a luxury car.
+I danced across both the Atlantic and Pacific Oceans and enjoyed golfing at renowned courses.
+By then, my autobiography had grown considerably since the initial publication of The Good Times.

-Meanwhile, technology had advanced and The Good Times Vol.6 appeared as a miniature newspaper on our small mobile devices.
+Meanwhile, technology had advanced and my newspaper, The Good Times Vol.6, appeared in miniature on our mobile devices.
 Although my careers had come to a close, my lifestyles, interests, and adventures continued to evolve.
 If the The Good Times was going to continue, it must undergo a complete transformation.

-The new format features "chapters" and the stories that comprise those chapters.
+The new format features "chapters" and the "stories" that comprise those chapters.
 It is compatible with every device and you can click on a photo to enlarge it.
-You can read my autobiography like a book or use the Menu to choose specific chapters and stories.
+You can read my autobiography chapter after chapter or use the Menu to choose specific chapters and stories.
 I still refer to my autobiography as The Good Times because life continues to be "a good time."

 I was raised in the 20th century, which I consider to be one of the most remarkable centuries ever.
-The fist ten years saw the creation of inventions that changed the world: the radio, the car, the airplane, the escalator, air conditioning, the vacuum cleaner, the safety razor, windshield wipers, and sound films.
+The first ten years saw inventions that changed the world: the radio, the automobile, the airplane, the escalator, air conditioning, the vacuum cleaner, the safety razor, windshield wipers, and "talking" movies.

-Over the course of my life, television teamed up with radio, jet engines revolutionized flight, and cars are self-driving.
-Color photography replaced black and white, magnetic tape replaced records, CDs replaced tapes, and "digital chips" replaced them all!
-The computer progressed from having 100 words of memory to boasting "megabytes" of memory.
+Over the course of my life, television has surpassed radio, jet engines have revolutionized flight, color has replaced black and white, magnetic tape has replaced vinyl records, CDs have replaced tapes, and "digital chips" have replaced everything!
+The computer has progressed from weighing 27 tons to just 6 ounces and now possess "millions of bytes" of memory.
+Today, tiny computers have lead to the development of cars and trucks that drive themselves!.

 And yet, 20th-century science did not stop on Earth.
 It ventured into "outer space."
 We walked on the moon, orbited the Earth while living in a space station, launched people and cargo into space and returned to Earth in a space shuttle.
 We dispatched robots to Mars, explored our entire solar system, and peered into other galaxies using telescopes in "outer space."